 In the late 1980’s and early 1990’s, a destructive disease spread through crop fields of squash, pumpkins, and watermelons in the United States.
 Initially, the disease symptoms were mistaken for fusarium wilt.
 However, upon further scientific investigation, the disease was determined to be Cucurbit Yellow Vine Decline, or CYVD for short.
 Continue reading to learn about treatment and control options for watermelons with cucurbit yellow vine disease.

 Watermelons with Cucurbit Yellow Vine Disease

 Cucurbit yellow vine disease is a bacterial disease caused by the pathogen Serratia marcescens.
-It infects plants in the cucurbit family, such as melons, pumpkins, squash and cucumber.
+It infects plants in the cucurbit family such as melons, pumpkins, squash, and cucumbers.
 The symptoms of yellow vine disease in watermelons are bright yellow vines, which seemingly appear overnight, foliage that rolls up, runners which grow straight up, and rapid decline or dieback of plants.

 Roots and plant crowns may also turn brown and rot.
 These symptoms usually appear on older plants just after fruit set or shortly before harvest.
 Young infected seedlings may wilt and die quickly.

 Cucurbit yellow vine disease is spread by squash bugs.
 In springtime, these bugs come out of their winter bedding grounds and go into a feeding frenzy on cucurbit plants.
 Infected squash bugs spread the disease to each plant they feed upon.
 Younger plants are less resistant to the disease than older plants.
 This is why young seedlings may wilt and die immediately while other plants can grow most of the summer infected with the disease.